pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 In case of the Arduino Nicla Sense ME board, the board is connected directly to the PC via USB for debugging.
 It has an on-board debugger.
 It is neither possible nor required to use Segger J-Link debug probe.

 Also in case of Nicla, it is necessary to have a file called *launch.json* in a directory called *.vscode* in the project root directory.
-This file is already present in the template sample *coines_app*, and in various other Bosch-One samples that are valid for Nicla.
+This file is already present in the template sample *coines_app*, and in various other Bosch One samples that are valid for Nicla.
 In case it is absent, it can be copied from one of the Bosch-One samples, otherwise it can be created from scratch based on the details provided in the Bosch-One Installation Guide.

 For Nicla, it is not possible to use the Debug button of the nrf Connect plugin, as it assumes the presence of Segger Jlink.
 Instead, it is necessary to use the native debug window of VS Code